Cadwallader Lincoln Washburn: International travels

 In 1904, the Chicago Daily News hired him as a war correspondent covering the Russo-Japanese War from Manchuria and Japan via etchings and text.
 He lived in a temple in Kyoto along with his brother Stanley Washburn.
 The Washburn brothers discovered the location of the Japanese fleet under Admiral Togo on the Mekong River in Indochina and reported it as a scoop; an international incident resulted from the story as Japan argued France was violating its neutrality.
 He returned to the U.S. in 1907 and continued to work on his etchings.

 Washburn traveled to Mexico in 1910 to study architecture and Mexican culture.
 When the Mexican Revolution began, he reported on the conflict; at one point the railroad station where he was typing a report was riddled with bullets.
 Washburn was the last outsider to interview the notoriously secretive President Francisco I. Madero shortly before his assassination.
 When the violence escalated in 1911, he booked passage home on the SS Merida, but the boat sank after a collision and Washburn's copperplates and canvases were lost at sea.

 He and his brother Stanley became war correspondents again at the outbreak of World War I, traveling through Japan, Hong Kong, and Thailand.
 In 1916 he returned to the U.S., painting portraits of local Native Americans in Arizona.
 Washburn then traveled to Mexico again, creating illustrations of bullfighting.

-In 1925 Washburn traveled to the Marquesas Islands with a scientific expedition, sketching rare birds and collecting eggs.
+In 1922 Washburn traveled to the Marquesas Islands with a scientific expedition, sketching rare birds and collecting eggs.
 He spent seven months on the islands; his adventures there included meeting a group of islanders who he described as cannibals, teaching them signs and convincing them to model for his etchings.

 Later life

 Washburn continued his artwork throughout his life, though by 1937 his eyesight had deteriorated and he switched mediums from etching to oil painting.
 He was elected an associate of the National Academy of Design in 1940 and exhibited there several times between 1940 and 1955.
 The De Young Museum held a solo exhibition of his work in 1954.

 He married Margaret Ohrt in 1943 and they settled in Maine.
-Washburn returned to studying insects, arguing for the intelligence and communication skills of spiders, bees, and caterpillers.
+Washburn returned to studying insects, arguing for the intelligence and communication skills of spiders, bees, and caterpillars.
 He wrote an essay titled "The Mind of a Spider" which became required reading in the 1940s in the Washington D.C. public schools, after impressing the superintendent of the school system.

 Washburn died in Farmington, Maine on December 21, 1965.